Devops Tools Online Course syllabus

 WHAT IS GIT ?

 In this lecture let’s try to understand what git is?
-Git is the free and open source Distributed Version Control System designed to handle projects of any size with great speed and efficiency.
+Git is the free and open source Distributed Version Control System tools in devops, its designed to handle projects of any size with great speed and efficiency.
 And why Git is so famous?
 To understand why git is very famous and more widely used, lets learn and look into the features of git.

 a.)
 What is GIT Branching and Merging ?: This makes this very superior to other, when compared to any other Version Control System.
 The branching model in git allows to have multiple branches which have completely independent to one another and also when we are pushing the branch, pushing the code to remote, we can choose which branches should go to the remote.
 So, this feature makes git so unique and so powerful.